rusprice/tiktok-web-unban/README.md

 if installing via .crx please just drag it into chrome://extensions

 if installing via source code, go to chrome://extensions, turn on developer mode, and load unpacked.

+## this extension is for educational purposes only.